The Order of the Scales

 The Memory of Flames, Book III

 But as politics throw the realms of men into turmoil, a far greater danger threatens.
 The dragons are awakening from the spells cast upon them, and returning to their native fury.
-They can remember why they were created--and they now recall what humans did to them.
 They are out for revenge.
 And that revenge will be brutal.

 The bloodmage Kithyr slipped out of the Glass Cathedral and hurried across open ground to the Speaker’s Tower.
 Speaker Zafir and her lover Jehal were gone to war at Evenspire.
 Tomorrow the battle would rage.
 Tomorrow Zafir would destroy Almiri and her eyries and then Jehal would turn on her and destroy her in her turn.
 That was what he had foreseen.
 That was what the bloodpool had told him.